d-bl/MAE-gf/docs/counting.md

 ### Notations and short notations

 Let A = { a , b , c }; B = { p , q , r }
 1. A &otimes; B = { a , b , c } &otimes; { p , q , r }.
 This means: make all combinations using all the symbols in the first set and combine them with all the symbols in the second set.
 This gives a new set: { ap , aq , ar , bp , bq , br , cp , cq , cr }.
 A word is one of these combinations.
 Please note: do not change the order.
-In this example, “pa” is not a valid word in this example.
+In this example, “pa” is not a valid word.
-2. Short notation: AB means: A &otimes; B; pA means: { p } &otimes; A (result: { pa , pb , pc }
+2. Short notation: AB means: A &otimes; B; pA means: { p } &otimes; A (result: { pa , pb , pc }).

 ### Defining sets
 n : the length of the words we are counting